andrewtdiz/Weave/docs/tutorials/networking/servervalue.md

 - We need to run some code when the variable is set to a new value.
 If we can do that, then we can go through the list and notify everyone.

-To solve this, Weave introduces the idea of a 'state object'.
+To solve this, Fusion introduces the idea of a 'state object'.
 These are objects that represent a single value, which you can `:get()` at any time.
 They also keep a list of dependents; when the object's value changes, it can notify everyone so they can respond to the change.